Fana (Sufism): Fana as union

 Another interpretation is that of Fana as being united with the One or the Truth.
 The two famous exponents of this who contended that fana is total union (ittihad) were Al-Bistami and Al-Hallaj.

 The interpretation of Fana ascribed to Rumi is as follows:

 When the Shaykh (Halláj) said 'I am God' and carried it through (to the end), he throttled (vanquished) all the blind (sceptics).

 When a man's 'I' is negated (and eliminated) from existence, then what remains?
 Consider, O denier.

 In his book, Ain-ul-Faqr, Sultan Bahoo gives his interpretation of Fana:

 "Initially I was four, then became three, afterwards two and when I got out of Doi (being two), I became one with Allah."

 Hossein Nasr holds that this interpretation is the highest spiritual truth.

+Fana and fanāʾ ʿan al-fanāʾ

+Fana may be attained through constant meditation and contemplation on the attributes of God, combined with the renunciation of human attributes.
+Many Sufis hold that fana alone is an insufficient, or even negative, state: while ridding oneself of earthly desires is necessary for piety, it is not sufficient for the Sufi path.
+Through fanāʾ ʿan al-fanāʾ ("passing away from passing away"), the Sufi is said to annihilate even human attributes and lose all awareness of earthly existence.
+Through the grace of God, the seeker is then revived, and the secrets of the divine attributes are revealed.
+Only after regaining full consciousness is the more sublime state of baqāʾ (subsistence) attained, preparing the seeker for the direct vision of God.

 Similar concepts in eastern religions

 The idea of fanāʾ in Sufism has been compared to Samadhi in Hinduism and Buddhism.

 Others compared fanāʾ to the Buddhistic concept of Śūnyatā "emptiness of all things" beyond reality.
 In contrast, according to Sufism, the reality behind the world is not emptiness, but God.
 However, if fana refers to the realization of no-self, then it bears strong resemblance to Anattā, the Buddhist view of no-self.
-In this regard, some scholars have noted a distinction between Western and Eastern Sufism, the former focusing on love and the latter of emptiness, possible influenced by Christian and Buddhist thoughts respectively.
+In this regard, some scholars have noted a distinction between Western and Eastern Sufism, the former focusing on love and the latter of emptiness, possibly influenced by Christian and Buddhist thoughts respectively.